IBM-Security/mobile-access-sdk-ios/samples/certificate-pinning.md

 > Need to [download your server's certificate](README.md#downloading-the-certificate)?

-You just need to implement a [URLSessionDelegate](https://developer.apple.com/reference/foundation/urlsessiondelegate) and pass it to our `Context` classes.
+Implement a [URLSessionDelegate](https://developer.apple.com/reference/foundation/urlsessiondelegate) and pass it to our `Context` classes.

 Note that when calling the completionHandler to approve, you must pass in the `NSURLCredential`.